M0r13n/ideen/fundamentals/networking/IPv6.md

 - the host chooses the type of connection for **each new outgoing connection**
 - RFC6723 says that IPv6 is preferred over IPv4
 - sometimes hosts deviate from this and prefer the faster connection
+- /32 is the minimum prefix allocation
+- /48 is the minimum prefix size that will be routed globally via BGB
+- /64 is the common size for one subnet

 ## IPv4 vs IPv6